op/go-logging/README.md

 ### Using *go get*

-    $ go get github.com/op/gologging
+    $ go get github.com/op/go-logging

-After this command *gologging* is ready to use.
+After this command *go-logging* is ready to use.
 Its source will be in:

-    $GOROOT/src/pkg/github.com/op/gologging
+    $GOROOT/src/pkg/github.com/op/go-logging

 You can use `go get -u -a` to update all installed packages.